JuliusGrote/Tetrix_Psychopy/README.md

 3. To determine how skilled a subject is in playing Tetris, the participant plays 3 rounds of Tetris starting from the lowest and slowest level 1.
 Afterwards, the level for the actual MRI measurement is calculated based on options in [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt).

+4. An optional break of 30sec in between the parts (30s is default and can be altered in [config_paradigm_psychopy](config_paradigm_psychopy.txt)).

-4. The 4 conditions in the main part are explained.
+5. The 4 conditions in the main part are explained.

 #### Main Structure (if enabled):

-5. Each trials begins with one block of "play_Tetris" and is followed by one control condition that is selected randomly (each conidition block is 20sec) &rarr; repeat &rarr; loops until each control condition ("watch_Tetris", "motor_control", "fixation_cross") has been played for 10 times (default, "n_repeats" can be altered in [config_paradigm_psychopy](config_paradigm_psychopy.txt))
+6. Each trials begins with one block of "play_Tetris" and is followed by one control condition that is selected randomly (each conidition block is 20sec) &rarr; repeat &rarr; loops until each control condition ("watch_Tetris", "motor_control", "fixation_cross") has been played for 10 times (default, "n_repeats" can be altered in [config_paradigm_psychopy](config_paradigm_psychopy.txt))

-6. The paradigm waits for remaining triggers and then ends.
+7. The paradigm waits for remaining triggers and then ends.

 ### .psyexp file
 &rarr; If you want to change the core structure of the Paradigm or adjust more specific things, check out the "Flow" of the experiment in [Tetris_Psychopy.psyexp](Tetris_Psychopy.psyexp) with all its routines.
 "Routines" and "Components" are named according to their function and as described in the config files / this README.md.
 Keep in mind that Tetris' game mechanics are stored in the [PyGame_Tetris_Code](./PyGame_Tetris_Code/) folder and instructions for each routine can be found in [instructions.py](instructions.py).